rexkoh425/NavEng2/README.md

 ORBITAL PROJECT BY REX AND RAVI

+Photo taking

+1) Explore level first to identify potential nodes
+2) Open space = Cross junction
+3) ok to be T-junction but only 2 nodes connected in data e.g. toliet is the remaining side.Put as T-junction
+4) Take in a rough pov and ok angle

-When you update the graph
+When you want to add new nodes

+1) get all inputs from form
-1) add edges in main.cpp
+2) add edges in main.cpp from Edgeinput.txt
-2) add inputs to mysql server
+3) add inputs to mysql server from mysql_input.txt
+4) update the coordinates and vector in desmos
-3) upload pictures and name them in local
+5) upload pictures and name them in local

+When you want to add nodes between existing nodes

+1) Generate statements using form
+2) Remove orginal edges and add two more edge between new and original in mai.cpp / Edgeinput.txt
+3) Remove original desmos vector only
+4) add coordinates and vector of each of the two connections

+When you add nodes wrongly

+1) delete node from mysql using form
+2) remove the edges from main.cpp / Edgeinput.txt
+3) remove inputs from mysql_inputs.txt
+4) remove from desmos